MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 - Surface Go, Surface Go 2[<sup>1</sup>](#references), Surface Go 3 (commercial SKUs only)

 >[!TIP]
 > Commercial SKUs (aka Surface for Business) run Windows 10 Pro/Enterprise or Windows 11 Pro/Enterprise; consumer SKUs run Windows 10/Windows 11 Home.
+In UEFI, commercial SKUs are the only models to feature the [Devices page](#uefi-devices-page) and [Management page](#uefi-management-page).
 To learn more, see [View your system info](https://support.microsoft.com/windows/view-your-system-info-a965a8f2-0773-1d65-472a-1e747c9ebe00).

 ## Support for cloud-based management